Wyoming law requires every LLC, corporation, and nonprofit to maintain a registered agent. Learn the requirements, costs, and how to stay compliant.

 Can I Be My Own Wyoming Registered Agent?

-• You maintain complete control over any documents your company receives
+- Complete control over any documents your company receives

-Benefits of a Third-Party Registered Agent
+What Are the Benefits of a Professional Registered Agent

 Working with a third-party registered agent or a registered agent service provider, such as Swyft Filings, allows you to avoid the downsides of serving as your own registered agent.
-The following are key benefits when working with a Wyoming registered agent service.
+The following are key benefits of working with a Wyoming registered agent service.

 1. More Privacy